CedricDeVijt/ComputerScienceNotes/Bachelor 3/Distributed systems/2 Middleware and Communication NEW PROMPT.md

 ### Invocation Guarantees

+What guarantees are given on the number of executions of remote method invocations?

 | Semantic          | Retry? | Duplicate Filter? | Execution Count     |
 | ----------------- | ------ | ----------------- | ------------------- |
 | **Maybe**         | No     | No                | 0 or 1 (unreliable) |